jhschier/Project-Shopping-Mobile/README.md

 <h1>Project Easyshopping</h1>

 "EasyShopping" is a dynamic HTML and CSS project that offers a mobile shopping experience.
 It shares core elements with "We Care," including responsive design, functional links, buttons, and expertly formatted text.
-However, it goes a step further by incorporating distinct backgrounds and seamlessly adapting to various screen resolutions.
+However, it goes a step further by incorporating seamlessly adaptation to various screen resolutions.

 ## Features